Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 When he travels or prepares for combat, Ljörn puts on a nasal helmet and short byrnie, and he equips himself with his spear and round shield.

 ## Personality
-On the surface, Ljörn is reserved and slightly introverted.
+On the surface, Ljörn is reserved, slightly introverted, and seems fairly and normally casual without closing his emotions off in an ice-cold box.
 He does not speak much and prefers quiet and solitary areas, although he doesn't mind being in public (or crowded places).
+He also has a keen survival instinct, being able to quickly and accordingly act on what to do to survive in stressful or urgent situations.

 Although strangers describe Ljörn as an unfriendly person due to his reservedness and maturity, he tries to be polite whenever possible, saying necessary things such as sorry or excuse me, and bowing his head, especially to his elders or superiors.
 He is stubborn; he usually sticks to his decisions.